Obituary: Joe Babich, west Auckland winemaker, businessman

 He did not have a computer and while the grape yields were entered on somebody else's computer, he still kept a handwritten ledger, the Herald reported then.

-Joe is survived by his wife Judy and their son André and granddaughter Stella.
+Joe is survived by his wife Judy, their son André, his partner Magdalena and their daughter Stella.
 Andre joined his father, uncle, cousin, and colleagues in the family business in 2018 following 18 years with Macquarie Capital.

 He is a grandson of the founder, Josip Babich, and a director of Babich Wines.
 He has said he is proud to continue the tradition of New Zealand's most experienced family-owned winery.